Last updated on October 8th, 2019 at 12:51 pm

 Which sparkling water flavor pairs best with classic cocktails?

 The amaretto sour consists of amaretto, lime juice, and simple syrup.
 My version uses amaretto, sour mix which provides the acidity of lemon juice and the sweetness of simple syrup, and a lemon sparkling water.
-To keep the Sparkling Amaretto Sour Cocktail from looking like a diluted mess, I add a little bit of maraschino cherry juice.
+To keep it from looking like a diluted mess, I add a little bit of maraschino cherry juice.

-Being that you garnish the Amaretto Sour with an orange slice and a cherry, I though it best to add a little of the juice to my Sparkling Amaretto Sour Cocktail.
+Being that you garnish it with an orange slice and a cherry, I though it best to add a little of the juice to my recipe.

-All the best classic cocktails can use a new twist on them and this Sparkling Amaretto Sour Cocktail is just that!
+All the best classic cocktails can use a new twist on them!
 Sparkling water makes all the difference!

 - Q: Can I use any brand of amaretto?

 A: Feel free to use your favorite brand!